Skip to Main Content

 The goal of the operational pharmacy practice experience is to ensure that each resident can function independently as a pharmacist.
 Each resident will train with a preceptor(s) as assigned.
 Basic training will take place during the first month of the residency.
 Once the resident is deemed competent, he/she will be assigned to patient care units or central pharmacy for the remainder of the residency.
 Residents will be evaluated on their staffing experiences on a quarterly basis.

-Required Staffing Commitment: Each resident will be expected to staff in the pharmacy every 3rd weekend and approximately one evening shift per week during the year as a patient care pharmacist.
-Weekend staffing will be scheduled for Saturday and Sunday day shifts or midday/evening shifts (0700-1530 or 1200-2030) and will rotate between days/evenings throughout the residency year to provide a broad range of experience/opportunities while staffing.
-Evening shifts will be weekdays, 1630-2100.
+Required Staffing Commitment: Starting in August, each resident will be expected to staff in the pharmacy one evening shift per week (1630-2100) and every 4th weekend as a patient care pharmacist.
+Weekend staffing shifts will be scheduled for both Saturday and Sunday (1200-2030) and will provide a range of experience/opportunities for both central and clinical decentralized pharmacy staffing.

-Holidays: Residents are expected to work on two designated holidays.
-Recognized holidays include: Labor Day, Thanksgiving, Christmas Eve, Christmas, New Years Day, and Memorial Day.
+Holidays: Residents are expected to work two holidays - one major (Thanksgiving or Christmas Day) and one minor (Labor Day, New Years Day, or Memorial Day) There must be at least one resident working on each minor holiday.
+Residents will not be assigned to work on Independence Day.
 Holiday assignments will be determined at the beginning of the residency year and decided upon by the residents themselves.
 It is the responsibility of the resident to arrange for a trade for a different holiday assignment if needed.
-Residents will not be assigned to work on Independence Day.

 Each PGY1 resident will be provided up to approximately $1500 for professional development funds.
 Residents are encouraged to use these funds to cover registration fee/airfare/hotel to attend the ASHP Midyear Clinical Meeting, registration fee for Midwest Pharmacy Residents Conference, and any other educational endeavors wanting to be pursued by the resident (i.e. ACLS, PALS, other professional meeting, professional reference book(s), lab coats, etc.).